 Well, it looks like Fall is finally coming to an end in our neck of the woods.
 It’s been a beautiful autumn this year, and we’re sad to see it go.
-Last week, we decided to do one more colourful fall craft before shifting gears into Christmas craft mode.
+The kids have made a ton of assorted fall crafts these past couple of months, and decided to do one colourful leaf craft today before shifting gears into Christmas craft mode.

 I am SO excited to show you what we made!

 Behold the simple but gorgeous Fall Leaf sun catcher!
 I am so in love with it.

 We made our sun catcher using “leaves” that we cut out of an opaque, plastic vinegar container.
 The container is similar to a plastic milk jug so if you have one of those, give it a rinse, and keep it handy.
 You are definitely going to want to make one of these with your kids.